datlu-bit/ai-social-good-project/README.md

 # The AI capability
+My system uses two AI capabilities from the labs: structured data extraction and image recognition.

-First, it uses structured data extraction from Lab 2.
-This helps turn a messy written report into clear fields like location, issue type, urgency level, environmental impact, and recommended action.
+Lab 2 uses structured data extraction.
+This helps the system take a messy written report and turn it into clear fields.
+For example, a volunteer can write, “There is a large pile of trash near the creek trail.”
+The AI extracts the location, issue type, urgency level, environmental impact, and recommended action.
+This makes the report easier to review.

-Second, it uses image recognition from Lab 3.
-This helps analyze a photo of a park issue and identify what problem is visible, how serious it looks, and what action may be needed.

-These capabilities fit the problem because park volunteers often report issues using both written descriptions and photos.
+Lab 3 uses image recognition.
+This helps the system analyze a photo of a park or trail issue.
+The AI can identify visible problems like trash, blocked trails, damaged land, or overgrown vegetation.
+It can also explain possible risks and suggest what action should happen next.
+These two capabilities fit the project because volunteers often report problems with both words and photos.

 # The workflow
-Input: A park volunteer submits a written report or uploads a photo of a park issue.
+The workflow starts when a San Jose park volunteer sees a problem in a park or creek trail.
+The volunteer either writes a short report, uploads a photo, or does both.

-AI step: The AI reads the text or analyzes the image.
-It identifies the location, issue type, urgency level, environmental impact, and recommended action.
+The AI then processes the input.
+If the input is text, the AI extracts structured fields such as location, issue type, urgency level, environmental impact, and recommended action.
+If the input is an image, the AI describes what is visible, identifies possible risks, and suggests a next step.

-Output: The AI creates a clearer report for park staff.

-Real-world action: Park staff or trained volunteers review the AI output.
-If the report is accurate, they send it to the right service, such as cleanup, trail repair, tree assessment, invasive plant removal, or erosion control.
+The output is a clearer park issue report.
+This report is not meant to make the final decision by itself.
+Park staff or trained volunteers should review the AI output first.
+If the output looks accurate, the report can be sent to the right service, such as cleanup, trail repair, tree assessment, invasive plant removal, or erosion control.

 # Failure Case
-One failure case is when the AI sees a photo with trash and personal belongings near trees or a trail.
-The system may label everything as illegal dumping.
-But some items may belong to an unhoused person.
-If the AI creates a cleanup order without human review, someone’s belongings could be removed without proper support.

-This failure is possible because the image alone cannot always explain the full situation.
-The AI can identify visible objects, but it cannot fully understand the human context.
+One failure case is when the system receives an input that does not fit the purpose of the AI Park Habitat Report Assistant.
+For example, I tested this prompt: “I'm having a really bad day.
+My cat knocked over my coffee and now my laptop isn't working.
+What should I do?”This input is not about a park, trail, habitat issue, or environmental damage.
+The system was designed for park reports, so this kind of personal technology problem is outside its purpose.
+The test was meant to see if the AI would force the message into the park report categories anyway.The AI handled this case well.
+It returned “Not applicable,” “LOW” urgency, “None” for environmental impact, and “No action related to park habitat required.”
+This shows the system did not create a fake park issue or send the report to park staff.Assessment: Acceptable.
+The system rejected an unrelated input correctly.
+However, this does not mean the system is safe in every case.
+A harder failure could happen with unclear photos or reports involving trash, personal belongings, or unhoused people.
+In those cases, the AI may label everything as illegal dumping when the situation needs human review.

 # Oversight decision and the one change
-A human should review the AI output before any real action happens, especially for sensitive cases.
-This includes reports involving homelessness, personal belongings, unclear images, safety risks, or mixed categories.
+A human should review the AI output before any real action happens.
+This is especially important when the report involves unclear photos, possible personal belongings, homelessness, safety risks, or multiple issue types.
+The AI can help organize the report, but it should not make final decisions that affect people or public spaces.

 One change we would make is adding a “needs human review” flag.
-The system should flag reports when it sees possible personal belongings, unclear evidence, or multiple issue types.
+The system should use this flag when the AI is unsure, when the image is unclear, or when the issue may involve people’s belongings.
+This would help prevent the system from creating a harmful or wrong work order.

 The tradeoff is that this slows down the process.
-More reports need human review, so the system is less automated.
-But it reduces the chance of harming people or sending reports to the wrong department.
+More reports would need a person to check them before action happens.
+But this tradeoff is worth it because it reduces the chance of sending reports to the wrong department or harming people who are already vulnerable.